 Academy of Distinguished Educators

-This annual grants program makes awards in the areas of medical education research (1- or 2-year grants for up to $ 25,000/year) and innovations in medical education (1-year awards for up to $ 15,000).
-All proposals must be focused on the improvement of undergraduate medical education (UME).
+The School of Medicine's Academy of Distinguished Educators (ADE) is soliciting two-page Letters of Intent to submit proposals for the 2015 education grants program.
+This annual grants program makes awards in the areas of education research (1 or 2 year grants for up to $ 25,000/year) and innovations in medical education (1 year awards for up to $ 15,000).
+For the first time, we are accepting research and innovation proposals in either of two areas of education represented at the SoM: 1. undergraduate medical education (UME) and 2.
+PhD education (BIMS).
+Proposals should be focused on the improvement of one of these two areas (or a combination of both).
+The lead PI on any proposal must hold a faculty position in the School of Medicine at the level of Assistant Professor or higher.
 Please see the Call for Letters of Intent for all details related to the preparation of Letters of Intent as well as the entire grant program process.
-Letters of Intent should be submitted by Monday, March 11, 2013.
+Letters of Intent should be submitted by Monday, April 6, 2015.

 History and Mission